zerodayrat/PortHammer/README.md

 # PortHammer
-A simple port scanning tool written in python3.
+A port scanning tool written in python3.
 This tool is made for beginners and it's really easy to use.

 # Installation